Explore FREE downloadable educational materials.

 - If the anthrax vaccine doesn’t protect me, do I have any other options for preventing anthrax infection?

-In the U.S., vaccine manufacturers are shielded from liability under the 2005 Public Readiness and Emergency Preparedness (PREP) Act if a vaccine or drug developed in response to a health emergency like a bioterrorism attack causes the death or permanent injury of an individual who receives it during pre-licensure clinical trials or after it is released for public use.
+Anthrax vaccine is currently shielded from liability in the U.S. under the 2005 Public Readiness and Emergency Preparedness (PREP) Act.
 The PREP Act was part of a series of “Bioshield” laws created in response to national security fears after 9/11 and subsequent reported weaponized microbe threats, which prompted Congress to encourage pharmaceutical companies to develop anti-bioterrorism vaccines by, in part, eliminating liability for injuries and deaths caused by those vaccines.

 Individuals who die or suffer serious harm due to the administration of covered countermeasures, such as anthrax vaccines, may be eligible to receive compensation through the Countermeasures Injury Compensation Program (CICP), whether the harm was a result of willful misconduct on the part of the vaccine manufacturer or person administering the vaccine.